 Since the beginning of the pandemic, her team of volunteers has helped more than 500 people affected by domestic violence, mostly young women, but also a few teenagers and men.
 Through Paszko’s hotline, at least 20 women have been freed from potentially life-threatening situations and offered housing in women’s shelters.
 “During the lockdown, many women are stuck under one roof with their abuser,” Paszko says.
 “The pretense to search for cosmetics allows the women to speak about their situation even when the perpetrator is in the same room.”

-Sign up for the Reasons to be Cheerful newsletter.For instance, one woman told Paszko’s team she was having issues with her face cream because it contains alcohol and causes inflammation.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.For instance, one woman told Paszko’s team she was having issues with her face cream because it contains alcohol and causes inflammation.
 Hanna Kobus, a 21-year-old law student who has been participating in monitoring the hotline since its inception, took that call.
 “So I immediately know: Okay, this woman has a violent alcoholic at home and can’t talk openly,” Kobus says.
 She then gently probed for more details: How long have the “skin problems” been bothering her?
 Do the children need a balm, too?
 “Others ask for makeup to cover up bruises,” Kobus shares.
 “When a woman places an ‘order’ and gives us her address, that’s the signal for us to send the police.”

 Why aren’t the survivors calling the police directly?
 “The biggest advantage is that they can text us secretly while they are under the control of the abuser,” Paszko explains.
 “When the abuser checks their messages or browser history, he only sees that they asked about creams.”
 She also remembers instances when family members called the police but they never showed up because domestic violence is often mistaken as a family affair.
 “As an organization, we can follow up and make sure they get help.”